adamboy7/DSUwU/README.md

 # DSUwU

-DSUwU is a small Python implementation of the DSU protocol.
-It provides a minimal server that broadcasts controller state and a simple viewer for inspecting DSU packets.
-The project is useful for testing or debugging applications that consume DSU controller input.
+DSUwU is a Python implementation of the DSU protocol.
+It provides a server that tracks and simulates inputs for Cemu and other "cemuhook" like clients.
+A simple viewer for inspecting DSU packets is also included in DSOwO.
+The project is useful for scripting automated controller actions, allowing you to turn functionally anything into a controller.

 ## Prerequisites